-Dr. Z finds great satisfaction in his veterinary career, and feels it is most rewarding to help pets that cannot help themselves.
-Sometimes pets will come in the office with severe medical conditions and with patience, diagnostic testing and a gentle hand, we can help that pet heal and regain excellent quality of life.
+Dr. Z finds great satisfaction in his veterinary career and feels it is most rewarding to help pets that cannot help themselves.
+Sometimes pets will come in the office with severe medical conditions – with patients, diagnostic testing and a gentle touch, we can help that pet heal and regain an excellent quality of life.

 Dr. Z’s path to veterinary medicine began in Fort Lee, New Jersey, not far from New York City and an hour away from the state’s beautiful horse farms.
-With very supportive parents, Dr. Z pursued his goal of becoming a standardbred horse trainer and driver.
-By the time he was 22 years old, he had achieved his goal.
-In fact, Dr. Z trained and drove horses at several racetracks, with many winners to his credit.
+Dr. Z pursued his goal of becoming a standardbred horse trainer and driver.
+By the time he was 22 years old, he had become a professional “A” driver and trainer and had a successful stable of racehorses.
 Working with equine veterinarians regularly, Dr. Z developed a deep respect for the veterinarians’ knowledge and skill.

-After much thought, Dr. Z decided to switch careers and become a veterinarian himself.
-Moving to Florida, he first earned his Bachelor’s degree in Biological Science from Florida Atlantic University.
+After almost 10 years as a professional driver and trainer, Dr. Z decided to switch careers and become a veterinarian himself.
+Moving to Florida, he first earned his bachelor’s degree in Biological Science from Florida Atlantic University.
 Dr. Z then earned his Doctor of Veterinary Medicine degree from the University of Florida’s College of Veterinary Medicine.
 Dr. Z was awarded the Dr. Wayne Riser award from the Veterinary Faculty for Excellence in Bone and Joint Pathology.

 His Veterinary Philosophy…

 Dr. Z thrives on the always-changing nature of his work.
 He has a special affinity for dentistry, as resolving a pet’s dental problem often gives them immediate relief from discomfort.